 A communication service offered by CSPs can include a bundle of specific B2C, B2B, B2H or B2B2X type of services.
 Taking as an example the B2C type of services, a bundle could include: data (for mobile web browsing), voice (through 5G voice), and messaging (via Rich Communication Services).
 In this case, each one of the individual B2C may be fulfilled by different PDU connectivity services provided via corresponding PDU sessions.

-4.1.3 Communication services using network slice instances
+4.1.3 Communication services using network slices

-As an example, a variety of communication services instances provided by multiple NSI(s) are illustrated in the figure 4.1.3.1.
-Figure 4.1.3.1 is only for illustrative purposes to highlight the combination and relationship of Communication Services to Network Slices without depicting any UE.
+As an example, a variety of communication services instances provided by multiple NetworkSlice instance(s) are illustrated in the figure 4.1.3.1.
+Figure 4.1.3.1 is only for illustrative purposes to highlight the combination and relationship of Communication Services to network slices without depicting any UE.
 An actual network slice deployment offering communication services to UEs will need to comply with the 5G system architecture defined in TS 23.501 [3] and TS 38.401 [4].

-Figure 4.1.3.1: A variety of communication services instances provided by multiple NSIs
+Figure 4.1.3.1: A variety of communication services instances provided by multiple NetworkSlice instances

+NOTE: In Figure 4.1.3.1, “NSI A” represents “NetworkSlice instance A”, “NSI B” represents “NetworkSlice instance B”, “NSI C” represents “NetworkSlice instance C”

-Figure 4.1.3.1 illustrates the relationship between instances of Communication Services, instances of Network Slices, and instances of Network Slice Subnets:
+Figure 4.1.3.1 illustrates the relationship between Communication Services, network slices, and network slice subnets:

 - NSSI AN-1 and NSSI AN-2 each contain distinct sets of instances of AN NFs.
 NSSI CN-1, NSSI CN-2 and NSSI CN-3 each contain distinct sets of instances of CN NFs.
 The TN supporting connectivity facilitates the communication between CN and AN NFs.
 NSSI A combines NSSI AN-1 with NSSI CN-1 and corresponding TN connectivity.
 NSSI B combines NSSI AN-2 and NSSI CN-2 and corresponding TN connectivity.
 NSSI C combines NSSI AN-2 with NSSI CN-3 and corresponding TN connectivity.
 The NSSI AN-2 is shared between NSSI B and NSSI C, while NSSI AN-1 is dedicated to NSSI A.

-- NOP offers NSSI A as a Network Slice instance NSI A, in this relationship NSI A represents NSSI A with associated Service Level Specification (SLS).
-NOP also offers NSSI B as NSI B and NSSI C as NSI C. The SLS of NSI A satisfies the service requirements of Communication Service Instance 1 and Communication Service Instance 2.
-The SLS of NSI B satisfies the service requirements of Communication Service Instance 2.
-The SLS of NSI C satisfies the service requirements of Communication Service Instance 3.
+- NOP offers NSSI A as a NetworkSlice instance A, in this relationship NetworkSlice instance A represents NSSI A with associated Service Level Specification (SLS).
+NOP also offers NSSI B as NetworkSlice instance B and NSSI C as NetworkSlice instance C. The SLS of NetworkSlice instance A satisfies the service requirements of Communication Service Instance 1 and Communication Service Instance 2.
+The SLS of NetworkSlice instance B satisfies the service requirements of Communication Service Instance 2.
+The SLS of NetworkSlice instance C satisfies the service requirements of Communication Service Instance 3.

-- The Communication Service Instance 1 is supported by NSI A. The Communication Service Instance 2 may be supported by either NSI A or NSI B. The Communication Service Instance 3 is supported by NSI C.
+- The Communication Service Instance 1 is supported by NetworkSlice instance A. The Communication Service Instance 2 may be supported by either NetworkSlice instance A or NetworkSlice instance B. The Communication Service Instance 3 is supported by NetworkSlice instance C.

 4.1.4 Communication services requirements